sakshatshinde/Plei/README.md

 ## How to install?

+#### This includes an executable, just unzip it.
+ - Download [Plei](https://github.com/sakshatshinde/Plei/releases/download/1.3/Plei.zip) and extract it to your desired location
+ - Unzip Plei.zip
+ - Run Plei.exe

+---

+## How to install?
+(For Devs)

 #### This installation assumed you have python 3.X installed.
 [Get python here](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe)
  - Download [Plei](https://github.com/sakshatshinde/Plei/archive/master.zip) and extract it to your desired location
  - Run the following command